 - Hydrogen (H): Atomic number 1.
 Lowest priority (4).

 To determine the configuration, visualize the molecule with the lowest priority group (hydrogen) pointing away from you.
-Then, trace a path from the highest priority (1) to the second highest (2) to the third highest (3).
-If the path is clockwise, the configuration is R. If the path is counterclockwise, the configuration is S.
+Practically speaking, then, trace a path from the highest priority (1) to the second highest (2) to the third highest (3).
+That's why if the path is clockwise, the configuration is R. If the path is counterclockwise, the configuration is S.

 In the case of 2-chloro-3-methylbutane, the configuration at carbon 2 can be either R or S, resulting in two distinct enantiomers: (R)-2-chloro-3-methylbutane and (S)-2-chloro-3-methylbutane.